 Continence and women’s health or pelvic floor physiotherapists specialise in pelvic floor muscle exercises.
 They can assess your pelvic floor function and tailor an exercise program to meet your specific needs.
 They can also prescribe other treatment options such as biofeedback and discuss relevant lifestyle factors with you.

-For a list of continence and women's health or pelvic floor physiotherapists, search the Continence Foundation of Australia's directory of service providers or call the National Continence Helpline on 1800 33 00 66.
+For a list of continence and women’s health or pelvic floor physiotherapists, search the Continence Foundation of Australia’s service provider directory or call the National Continence Helpline on 1800 33 00 66.